StepheeGee/reading-notes/201/class-03.md

 ### Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?

+         "In the whimsical tale of "The Box Model," Margin and Padding were best friends who lived within the confines of an enchanting web page.
+Margin was known for its love of personal space, always maintaining a polite distance between neighboring elements, creating an atmosphere of calm and order.

+         On the other hand, Padding was a warm and nurturing character, diligently wrapping each element in a cushion of space, keeping its content safe and cozy.
+Together, Margin and Padding played crucial roles, setting the stage for other elements to interact harmoniously within the web page's layout.

+         Their roles were intertwined, as Padding's embrace, although protective, respected Margin's need for boundaries.
+In this delightful narrative, Margin and Padding embodied the essence of the Box Model, contributing to the orderly and well-structured world of web design."

+         -A Story by CHATGPT

 ### List and describe the four parts of an HTML elements box as referred to by the box model.